iasmin-ia/Challenge-Alura-Store/README.md

 ## 📂 Estrutura do Projeto

-- `alura_store_analysis.ipynb` → Notebook com a análise completa dos dados
+- `AluraStoreBrasil.ipynb` → Notebook com a análise completa dos dados
 - `README.md` → Descrição do projeto
-- Arquivos CSV → Bases de dados utilizadas na análise

 ---